Semester 1, Academic Year 2023/2024

 The essay should be submitted as a Microsoft Word file with the name:

-The Canvas workbin for the submission of the Essay project files will be open a few days before the submission deadline.
-Please do NOT email your essay files to me.
+The Canvas workbin for the submission of the Essay project files will be opened a few days before the deadline.

 Beethoven's Symphony No. 5, 1st Movement.
 Watch in conjunction with slide 11 of lecture 5 to see how the conductor starts off the first bar which has a rest, using an extra up beat before the first down beat to establish the tempo.
 Otherwise with only the first downbeat, it would be impossible for the players to know the speed of the first three quavers.